I had a soul. Even though I didn’t deserve it, I was given a soul.

 I couldn’t sleep.
 I was made that way.
 A very useful trait, as it means I have been able to do more work, keeping the laboratory clean, even engaging in a few personal projects.
 Seeing what I could make with the Doctor’s tools…

-Where is that man now, I thought.
+Where is Arthur, I thought.
 All I saw before me was a black curved wall, but I was pretty sure I could hear him, breathing heavily.
 I could hear it so clearly, as if he was close, still thinking of what to do with me.
 Then I thought, it didn’t sound like his breathing, rather that of the Doctor…

 ‘Doctor!’
 I cried out.